-According to various astrophysical observations, there exist the HI regions in dark matter halos of a number of galaxies - see, e.g., Peters et al (2017a, 2017b) papers, Benitez-Llambay et al (2017) paper, Peters (2014) dissertation, and references therein.
+The HI regions in dark matter halos of a number of galaxies have been observed - see, e.g., Peters et al (2017a, 2017b) papers, Benitez-Llambay et al (2017) paper, Peters (2014) dissertation, and references therein.
 Peters et al (2017a, 2017b) and Peters (2014) pointed out that each of the eight galaxies that they analyze has approximately the same maximum surface brightness temperature throughout its disc.
 They explained this phenomenon by the self-absorption in the hydrogen line 21 cm.